 Mentoring365 provides a simple avenue for scientists who are interested in giving back after having had the benefit of mentors themselves.
 Mentoring365 mentors range in career stage from postdoctoral researchers to senior scientists.
 A successful mentor dedicates 30 minutes to an hour each week to prepare for weekly meetings and is passionate about providing guidance and sharing knowledge and experiences with the mentee.

 Since the program’s launch in September 2017, Mentoring365 has recruited approximately 300 mentors and mentees from 52 countries on six continents.
-Since then, our growing program has seen the addition of two new partner organizations that have helped to increase the scope of our mentors’ backgrounds and fields of study.
+Since then, the growing program also has seen the addition of two new partner organizations that have helped to increase the scope of our mentors’ backgrounds and fields of study.

 Although the program has reached these milestones, only a third of participants have found a successful match, mostly because of a limited number of mentors.
 Earth and space science professionals are encouraged to apply as mentors, and we invite potential mentees to apply and expand their global network today!
 With a growing mentor pool, we hope to meet the diversity of needs so that more successful Mentoring365 matches may be made.